hedronvision/bazel-compile-commands-extractor/README.md

     name = "hedron_compile_commands",

     # Replace the commit hash in both places (below) with the latest.
-    # We won't always update it.
-    # Even better, set up Renovate (see "Suggestion: Updates" below).
+    # Even better, set up Renovate and let it do the work for you (see "Suggestion: Updates" below).
     url = "https://github.com/hedronvision/bazel-compile-commands-extractor/archive/9d8b3d5925728c3206010ed0062826a9faaebc2c.tar.gz",
     strip_prefix = "bazel-compile-commands-extractor-9d8b3d5925728c3206010ed0062826a9faaebc2c",
 )